trueplan/forecast/README.md

     npmAuthToken: REPLACE-THIS-WITH-YOUR-ACCESS-TOKEN
 ```

-Far NPM and Yarn v1.x, run the following command.
+For NPM and Yarn v1.x, run the following command.
 Use your access token when prompted for your password.

 ```shell
 npm login --registry=https://npm.pkg.github.com